jamesmcdonald112/dev-journal/to fix/case-studies/portfolio/Building the Portolio.md

 12. _links: {self: 'https://api.github.com/repos/jamesmcdonald112/dev-journal/contents/Tailwind.md?ref=main', git: 'https://api.github.com/repos/jamesmcdonald112/dev-…it/blobs/4a729b175407f69181d8aa40e90e6e117e8ec14a', html: 'https://github.com/jamesmcdonald112/dev-journal/blob/main/Tailwind.md'}
 13. [[Prototype]]: Object
 ```
-With this infomation the content must be decoded first usinf a buffer and I cannot difectly transform it to markdown renders liek [[learning-notes/Gray-matter]] or [[Remark]] without decoding it first.
+With this infomation the content must be decoded first usinf a buffer and I cannot difectly transform it to markdown renders liek [[to fix/learning-notes/Gray-matter]] or [[to fix/Remark]] without decoding it first.
 One of the parts of the JSON file include the downlouad_url which is the raw data.
 This give me the exact markdown string.

 #### Why we are not using application/vnd.github.html+json
 It may seem convient to have or files converted to html from markdown  but it is restricted.